Peaceful & Compassionate Euthanasia in Philadelphia

 Euthanasia is always a difficult decision, and there is no right answer as to when the perfect time may be; however, our trained veterinary team is here to help guide you through the process.
 It is always better to plan and discuss the euthanasia process with your veterinarian before the time comes.
 Euthanasia is meant to allow your cat to pass without pain or anxiety.

-If we are closed during a non emergency, we recommend Dr. Brad Bates of Lap of Love.
-They can perform a euthanasia in your home and can be reached at (267) 317-8110.
+If we are closed during a non-emergency, we recommend Lap of Love which can perform euthanasia in your home: